-Young people leaving school, college or university this summer face the toughest job market in living memory with estimates suggesting 1 million young people will be out of work by the end of the year.
-Being out of work when you are young affects your long-term employability and earnings: if we fail the class of 2020 today, they will bear the burden for the rest of their lives.
+Young people leaving school, college or university during the early stages of the UK’s Covid-19 epidemic faced the toughest job market in living memory.
+Estimates suggested 1 million young people would be out of work by the end of the year.
+Being out of work when you are young affects your long-term employability and earnings: if we failed the class of 2020, they will have felt the burden for the rest of their lives.

-We urge you to put young people at the centre of your economic recovery plan and call on the government to:
+We urged Chancellor Rishi Sunak to put young people at the centre of your economic recovery plan, calling on him and the wider cabinet to:

 - Reform the Apprenticeship Levy so that funding is targeted at creating opportunities for 18–25 year olds

 - Launch a National Database of Opportunities listing apprenticeships, local employment support, virtual work experience, internships or mentoring support.
 Listed by postcode this will help identify areas in need of most support.

 - Fund free local bus travel for under 25s to open up opportunities to work or volunteer

 - Bring employers, charities and broadband providers together to ensure disadvantaged young people, from all corners of the UK, can access the tech and equipment needed to benefit from online opportunities.

 While our understanding of the economic impact of Covid-19 and the needs of young people has evolved since this campaign, we include it here as a record of the swift action we took on their behalf during the early stages of the pandemic.